-Wrkr PLATFORM, a modern cloud-based compliance platform for handling messaging with the Countries of Confice ('ATO'), SuperStream, Single Touch Payroll ('STP') 2.0, Pan-European Public Procurement Online ('PEPPOL'), Standard Business Reporting ('SBR') and State authorities, and orchestrating payment processing for worker pay and super contributions for fund administrators;
+Wrkr PLATFORM, a modern cloud-based compliance platform for handling messaging with the Office ('ATO'), SuperStream, Single Touch Payroll ('STP') 2.0, Pan-European Public Procurement Standard Business Reporting ('SBR') and State authorities, and orchestrating payment processing super contributions for fund administrators;

-Wrkr PAY, a superannuation gateway and clearing house and payment handling solution for secure processing of employee pay and super contributions for payrolls and superfunds.
-This product includes the Wrkr SMSF Hub providing ATO messaging and contributions compliance for Self Managed Super Funds ('SMSFs'); and these activities.
-The Group does not expect to bring on Wrkr BENEFITS until at least 2025.
+Wrkr PAY, a superannuation gateway and clearing house and payment handling solution for propay and super contributions for payrolls and superfunds.
+This product includes interest on the clear on trust on behalf of customers and the Wrkr SMSF Hub providing ATO messaging and contribution Managed Super Funds ('SMSFs'); and

-Wrkr READY, a white label employee onboarding solution to manage the compliant onboarding of full-time and casual workers.
+Wrkr READY, a white label employee onboarding solution to manage the compliant onboar casual workers.